haroldognjunior/haroldognjunior/README.md

 <html>
 <body>
 <p><font face="Verdana">
 My background combines IT & HR.
 As Recruiter IT I knew IT World and I loved it, so I studied Fullstack Development, Designer UX/UI and IT Career.
-My programming languages are JS, NodeJS, Ajax(DOM, HTML, CSS, JSON), Reactjs, Redux, Github, PostgreSQL.
+JS, NodeJS, Ajax(DOM, HTML, CSS, JSON), Reactjs, Redux, Github, PostgreSQL.

 I would love to talk anything related with IT.
 </font>